 Great.
 Not a happy meeting.
 So I could go home now.
 Sure I had the worry of these unpleasant tests.
 But at least I could go give my kids a cuddle and try to thing of something other than a HD journey through my old fella.

 Right well, that’s all organised, said the consultant.
 I was about to get up to leave.
 And he added, “so we’ll just examine your prostate and then we’ll be done.”

-“Can you tell me if this is uncomfortable?” he asked as he rummaged around inside me.
+“Can you tell me if this is uncomfortable?” he asked as he rummaged around inside my arse.

 You have just told me that you want to irradiate me like Bruce Banner, then shove a camera up my nob, then followed this with a very personal invasion of my very very personal space with what feels like a finger the size of a marrow.
 What part of this is supposed comfortable?
 What do you say?
 What did I say?

-“To be honest doctor this is the first time anyone has stuck their fingers up my bum so I’ve nothing to compare it to.”
+“To be honest doctor this is the first time a bloke has stuck his fingers up my bum so I’ve nothing to compare it to.”

 He didn’t laugh.
 Miserable bugger.